Kevin-Gillanders/TextToIPAAudio/README.md

 ## Ideas
 - [ ] Look into using ML to create a translation to IPA instead of using hard coded datasets
 	- Decision trees seem to me used, along with neural networks
-	- English doesn't lend itself well to automatic translation due to the messy nature of the language
+	- English doesn't lend itself well to hand crafted rule translation due to the messy nature of the language
 - [ ] Create a translation between Recieved Pronounciation and :
 	- [ ] Hiberno english
 	- [ ] Ulster english